thierrymoudiki/thierrymoudiki.github.io/_posts/2025-06-06-ml-reserve-advanced-models.md

 - Calculation of IBNR (Incurred But Not Reported) estimates
 - Visualization of results and uncertainty bounds

 Note that this is a work in progress, and the models shown are not fully tuned.
-The focus is on demonstrating the methodology rather than achieving optimal performance.
-Link to notebook at the end.
+The focus is on demonstrating the methodology rather than achieving optimal performance. **Link to notebook at the end**.

 ```bash
 !pip install git+https://github.com/Techtonique/mlreserving.git --verbose